What is Depression?

 Depression could affect any of us at any time, with one in five people in the UK reporting feeling depressed or anxious, so, if you’re feeling this way, you’re not alone.
 With the right treatment and support, it is possible to manage the symptoms of depression and make a full recovery.

 Depression is more than simply feeling unhappy or fed up.
-Most of us will, at some point in our lives, experience low mood or feeling down, which can last a few days or even stretch into a couple of weeks.
-However, when we’re depressed, our low mood and other related mental and physical symptoms will carry on persistently for weeks and weeks, months or even years with no let up.
+Most of us will, at some point in our lives, experience a low mood or feeling down, which can last a few days or even stretch into a couple of weeks.
+However, when we’re depressed, our low mood and other related mental and physical symptoms will carry on persistently for weeks and weeks, months or even years with no let-up.
 If we experience episodes of depression, our whole life and relationships can be affected, and everyday tasks that were once easy can become overwhelming.

 How we think can even affect the way we feel and our emotions.
 Our thoughts can have a knock-on impact on how we react or behave.
 We can develop a negative stance on life, which makes us prone to being emotionally overloaded, and this can lead to low mood, anxiety and depression.